Effilab/bing_ads_ruby_sdk/README.md

 ```

 ## Development
+You can run `bin/console` for an interactive prompt that will allow you to experiment.

+To release a new version, update the version number in `version.rb`, and then run
+`bundle exec rake release`, which will create a git tag for the version, push git
+commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).

 ### Updating to a new Bing API version
 Bing regularly releases new versions of the API and removes support for old versions.